DavidBeale/simple-list/README.md

 The app is structured as a main view backed by a presentation model.
 The view uses custom components, which it wires together.

-The view and components are extensions to HTMLElement, registered a Custom Elements.
+The view and components are extensions to HTMLElement, registered as Custom Elements.

 The presentation model extends Node's EventEmitter in order to allow the view to "bind" to it.